 The first session was held in February and featured experienced referee Howard Webb as well as leading official, Sam Allison, while the second session focused on women in refereeing, with Premier League Assistant Referee Sian Massey-Ellis and groundbreaking grassroots referee Jawahir Roble featuring.

-The first two sessions are available to view below.
+The sessions are available to watch here.